Bayeux Tapestry

 The designs on the Bayeux Tapestry are embroidered rather than in a tapestry weave, so it does not meet narrower definitions of a tapestry.
-Nevertheless, it has always been referred to as a tapestry until recent years when the name "Bayeux Embroidery" has gained ground among certain art historians.
 It can be seen as a rare example of secular Romanesque art.
-Tapestries adorned both churches and wealthy houses in Medieval Western Europe, though at 0.5 by 68.38 m, the Bayeux Tapestry is exceptionally large.
-Only the figures and decoration are embroidered, on a background left plain, which shows the subject very clearly and was necessary to cover large areas.
+Tapestries adorned both churches and wealthy houses in medieval Western Europe, though at 0.5 by 68.38 m, the Bayeux Tapestry is exceptionally large.
+The background is not embroidered, providing a large, clear field of cloth which allows the figures and decorative elements to stand out very clearly.

 History

 Origins

 The earliest known written reference to the tapestry is a 1476 inventory of Bayeux Cathedral, but its origins have been the subject of much speculation and controversy.

 French legend maintained the tapestry was commissioned and created by Queen Matilda, William the Conqueror's wife, and her ladies-in-waiting.
 Indeed, in France, it is occasionally known as La Tapisserie de la Reine Mathilde ("The Tapestry of Queen Matilda").
-However, scholarly analysis in the 20th century concluded it was probably commissioned by William's half-brother, Bishop Odo, who, after the Conquest, became Earl of Kent and, when William was absent in Normandy, regent of England.
+However, scholarly analysis in the 20th century concluded it was probably commissioned by William's half-brother, Bishop Odo of Bayeux, who, after the Conquest, also became Earl of Kent and, when William was absent in Normandy, regent of England.

 The reasons for the Odo commission theory include: